CIS580/frogger-sofiayau/README.md

 Sedan and Pickup art was provided by  [bahi](http://opengameart.org/users/bahi) of [Open Game Art](http://opengameart.org) under a CC-BY license.

+The ship art was provided by [gobusto](http://opengameart.org/users/gobusto) of [Open Game Art](http://opengameart.org) under a CC-BY license.

+The road art was provided by [kenney](http://opengameart.org/users/kenney) of [Open Game Art](http://opengameart.org) under a CC-BY license.

+The pond art was provided by [nicubunu](http://opengameart.org/users/nicubunu) of [Open Game Art](http://opengameart.org) under a CC-BY license.

+The shark art was provided by [BlueStone](http://opengameart.org/users/bluestone) of [Open Game Art](http://opengameart.org) under a CC-BY license.

 Game framework HTML5/CSS3/Javascript code was written by course instructor Nathan Bean, and released under a CC-BY license.